Applicants Schools Enterprise Media About Find a course Apply

 Career opportunities

-Graduates enjoy diverse career opportunities, with their qualification and language skills opening doors in Australia and around the world.
-Career pathways include roles in commercial industries, education, government, journalism, language translation, law, and policy development.
+Graduates have access to career opportunities, with their qualification and language skills opening doors in Australia and around the world.
+Potential career pathways include roles in commercial industries, education, government, journalism, translation, law, and policy development.

 Practical experience